Treatment

 GHESKIO’s maternal-infant unit receives about 1,500 new pregnant women annually who are followed after childbirth to ensure infants thrive.
 Nutritional supplements paired with educational counseling sessions on nutrition for mother and child ensure both receive optimal care during critical periods of development; deemed the first 1,000 days of the infant’s life.

-Cervical cancer
+Cervical cancer and HPV

 Haiti has the highest reported incidence of cervical cancer of any country in the world – 50 times higher than the U.S. Cervical cancer is the leading cause of cancer death in Haitian women.

-We’re making progress in cervical cancer prevention through the introduction of simple and cost-effective “screen and treat” strategies and human papillomavirus (HPV) vaccination.
+We’ve made progress in cervical cancer prevention through the introduction of simple and cost-effective “screen and treat” strategies and human papillomavirus (HPV) vaccination.

 HIV care to protect young girls